 This is part one of a series responding to a particularly inaccurate article published in the Aiken Standard by Dr. Greg Smith, a psychiatrist from Aiken, South Carolina.
 Subsequent parts to follow until the entire article is addressed in full.
-For reader The original article can be read here.
+The original article can be read here.
 Dr. Smith’s statements from the article are bolded and italicized for reader convenience.

 My name is Nicole.
 I am a physician assistant, although I have been unable to practice since the summer of 2010 due to iatrogenic illness—illness that resulted from taking benzodiazepines for about five years, only as prescribed, at a normal dose.